QuanTran4139/VGU-Exercise-6/doc/API/README.md

 ##### `getCounts`

-Calling `questionnaire?action=getCounts` will return the counts of the answers to all questions in the Questionnaire.
+Calling `questionnaire?action=getCounts?cid=_ClassID_&lid=_LecturerID_` will return the counts of the answers to all questions in the corresponding Questionnaire.

 The response is formatted as follows: